dareoyeleke/SQL-ENGINEERING/README.md

-### 4) Average salary by skill :: The next Query pulls data from the table for the average pay for each skill for remote Data analyst jobs
+### 4)💵Average salary by skill :: The next Query pulls data from the table for the average pay for each skill for remote Data analyst jobs
   ```sql
     SELECT
       skills,